eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 		dimensionality of this cell array does not match the dimensionalities of the other cell arrays.

+**Note that the fields of a (ordinary scalar) struct should have fields
+	that have the same cardinality/size/dimension.
+Else, the struct could contain contain false/erroneous information.**

 Use the function `isstruct(x)` to determine if `x` is a structure
 	(or structure array).
 	If `x` is a structure or structure array, a boolean true is